 - It is worthwhile mentioning the importance of having made a will particularly in the circumstances of a family where there is a person who has special needs, be it in terms of physical or mental disability, learning disability or some other requirement that would necessitate special provision being made.
 It maybe that a fund or portion of ones assets can be set aside to be held in trust by ones executor and the executor would then oversee payments on a discretionary basis to ensure that a person with special requirements are catered for.

 - Another feature of modern society is the fact that persons now enjoy much greater longevity.
-A consequence of this is that a person’s physical health remains good although in some instances a persons mental health deteriorates and this has resulted in a much greater prevalence of senility, dementia and Alzheimer’s disease etc. It is essential that provision in ones will be made to cater for untimely death but it has been identified many years ago that a will was somewhat lacking in making any provision for circumstances that might occur where a person is no longer mentally capable of looking after their own affairs.
+A consequence of this is that a person’s physical health remains good although in some instances a persons mental health deteriorates and this has resulted in a much greater prevalence of senility, dementia and Alzheimer’s disease etc. It is essential that provision in your will be made to cater for untimely death.
+However a Will does not make any provision for circumstances that might occur where a person is no longer mentally capable of looking after their own affairs.
 It was with this specific problem in mind that the Enduring Powers of Attorney Act was passed in 1996 which specifically caters for this situation.

 Enduring Powers of Attorney